cirosantilli/linux-cheat/net/index.md

 #netstat

-shows lots of POSIX sockets info
+Shows lots of POSIX sockets info.

-get list pid and program name of programs using ports:
+Get list pid and program name of programs using ports:

-    netstat -p

-output has 2 sections: Internet connections and UNIX domain sockets
+Shows both tcp/udp internet connections and UNIX domain sockets

-in short: Internet connections are done via sockets whose address is given by an ip and a port number, and can communicate across computers
+In short: Internet connections are done via sockets whose address is given by an ip and a port number, and can communicate across computers

 UNIX domain sockets are only for local communication.
 They are put into the filesystem and identified by a path on the filesystem

-when a program uses a socket, it binds to it, and other programs cannot use it.
+When a program uses a socket, it binds to it, and other programs cannot use it.

+Most useful options:

+- `-n`

+    Don't resolve IPs into hostnames.

+    Gretly speeds up the output generation.

+- `-a`

+    Show both listening and not listening ports.

+- `-p`

+    Show program name and pid.

+- `-t`

+    Show only tcp

+- `-u`

+    Show only udp

+- `-x`

+    Show only UNIX sockets

+- `i`

+    Show information on interfaces.

+- `r`

+    Show kernel routing table.

+- `-s`

+    Show statistics on serveral protocols.

-sample output for internet section:
+Sample output for internet section:

     Proto Recv-Q Send-Q Local Address           Foreign Address         State       PID/Program name tcp        0      0 localhost:32842         localhost:48553         ESTABLISHED 3497/GoogleTalkPlug

-- TODO: understand every field

-- TODO: why is my apache server not shown here?

-- Proto: protocol.
-Basically tcp or udp

 #telnet